Best Lightweight Hiking Shoes: Our Top 11 Picks

 • Not 100% waterproof

-Bottom-Line: A fairly priced, breathable, and durable shoe that has a few shortcomings but ticks most of the most important boxes.
+Bottom-Line: A fairly priced, breathable, and durable hiking shoe that has a few shortcomings but ticks most of the most important boxes.
+One of the best budget hiking shoes out there.

 Best Ultralight Hiking Shoe

-The Lone Peak 6 tip the scales at a piddly 1 lb.
-5 oz., making them the lightest option on our list.
+They weigh a piddly 1 lb.
+6 oz., making them the lightest option on our list.
 Despite this, they pack the beefiest cushioning by far (25mm) and are surprisingly durable and protective.
 Compared to the Hoka One One Speedgoat, moreover, their lower stack height made them feel more reliable on rocky ground.

-On the downside, we found the LP6 to be a little too flexible for technical terrain, while some of our testers weren’t overly endeared by the extra-wide toe box.
+On the downside, we found the Lone Peak 7 to be a little too flexible for technical and steep terrain, while some of our testers weren’t impressed by the toe box, which is wider than in most hiking shoes.

 Key Features